agi-inc/agisdk/docs/enhanced_integration_guide.md

 # Enhanced Integration Components Guide

-Transform your AGI SDK agents with production-grade reliability components that deliver 0% API errors and optimized performance.
+Transform your AGI SDK agents with production-grade reliability components for improved performance and error handling.

 ## Overview

-The Enhanced Integration Components provide a modular framework to upgrade any AGI SDK agent with battle-tested reliability features.
-These components have been validated in production environments and achieve:
+The Enhanced Integration Components provide a modular framework to upgrade any AGI SDK agent with reliability features.
+These components are designed to:

-- **75% REAL Bench Success Rate** - Top 5% industry performance
+- **Improve Success Rates** - Enhanced error handling and retry logic
-- **0% API Error Rate** - Zero failed requests due to rate limits
+- **Reduce API Errors** - Intelligent rate limiting and request management
-- **30.2s Average Execution Time** - Optimized for speed and efficiency
+- **Optimize Performance** - Smart content optimization and resource management

 ## Core Components